dr-natetorious/TIM-7020-Database_and_Business_Intelligence/Week3_BlackBeanTea_CaseStudy/Readings/InventoryManagement/README.md

 ## Module I: Inventory Objectives and Policies

-> The objective of inventory management is to replace a very expensive asset called “inventory” with a less-expensive asset called “information.”
+> The objective of inventory management is to replace a very expensive asset called “inventory” with a less-expensive asset called information.”
 In order to accomplish this objective, the information must be timely, accurate, reliable and consistent.

 1. Maximizing Customer Service